Kento Fujihara

-Kento Fujihara (藤原賢土, Fujihara Kento) is a Japanese football coach and former player who is the assistant coach of Cambodian Premier League club Nagaworld.
+Kento Fujihara (藤原賢土, Fujihara Kento) is a Japanese football coach and former player.

-He was educated at and played for Kansai University before moving to Singapore.
+He was educated at and played for Kansai University, before moving to Singapore.
 He signed for Albirex Niigata Singapore F.C. from the S.League in 2014 and played for 3 years with the team.
 In 2017, he moved on to Cambodia to play for Nagaworld FC.